Identifying and transporting dangerous goods

 Transporting dangerous goods for the sake of international trade is highly specialised as it puts all involved parties at risk.
 International customs authorities work on the principle that “ignorance is no excuse” when it comes to mis-declaration or incorrect packaging of these goods.
 The onus of knowing everything about the nature of a shipment and the packaging requirements thereof therefore lies solely on the trader.
 This includes knowing how to properly declare a shipment as dangerous,

 Mis-declaring cargo, especially when this puts the crew, the vessel and other cargo at risk, means facing hefty fines and/or the shipment being destroyed.

 Dangerous or hazardous goods are identified and classified by a four-digit UN number system with each classification having assigned requirements for packaging and labeling.

-There are four types of dangerous goods, namely:
+There are nine types of dangerous goods, namely:

 Type 1: Explosives

 Type 4: Flammable solids

 Type 5: Oxidizing agents and organic peroxide

 Type 8: Corrosive substances